Circles in the spectrum and the geometry of orbits: a numerical ranges approach: Introduction

 It is well-known that in the study of invariant subspaces of a bounded linear operator $T$ on a Hilbert space, the presence of the unit circle $\mathbb T$ in the spectrum $\sigma(T)$ of $T$ plays a special role.
 According to one of the strongest results in this direction due to Brown, Chevreau and Pearcy \cite{Brown}, see also \cite{Bercovici} and \cite[p.156 -157]{Nagy}, if $T$ is a Hilbert space contraction having the unit circle in its spectrum, then $T$ has a non-trivial invariant subspace.
 The statement was extended to Banach spaces and to polynomially bounded operators, \cite{MullerAmb}.
 For this and related statements one may also consult the recent survey \cite{BercoviciSurv}, and the books \cite[Chapter 5]{Muller} and \cite{Chalendar}.
 However the spectral condition $\sigma(T)\supset\mathbb T$ appeared to be again crucial.
 Thus, it is of substantial interest to clarify its interplay with the behavior of orbits of $T.$

-That issue has not received an adequate attention in the literature.
-Curiously enough, known results on the implications of the circle structure of the spectrum for the geometry of orbits have been noted in an area somewhat distant from the classical operator theory.
+That issue has not received adequate attention in the literature.
+Curiously enough, known results on the implications of the circle structure of the spectrum for the geometry of orbits have been noted in an area somewhat distant from classical operator theory.
 A long time ago, Arveson proved in \cite{Arveson} that the spectrum of a unitary operator $T$ on $H$ is precisely the unit circle $\mathbb T$ if and only if for every $n \in \mathbb N$ there exists a nonzero $x \in H$ such that the elements $x, Tx, ..., T^n x$ are mutually orthogonal.
-His motivation for such kind of results originated from the intent to identify the maximal ideals space $\mathcal M$ of the $C^*$-algebra generated by an abelian group of unitary operators $G.$ He proved that $\mathcal M$ is homeomorphic to the character group $\hat G$ of $G$ (with discrete topology) if for every finite subset $F$ of $G$ there is $x \in H$ such that $U x \perp V x$ for all $U, V$ from $F$.
-For $G= (U^n)_{n \in \mathbb Z}$ this is precisely the statement stated above.
+His motivation for this kind of results originated from the intent to identify the maximal ideals space $\mathcal M$ of the $C^*$-algebra generated by an abelian group of unitary operators $G.$ He proved that $\mathcal M$ is homeomorphic to the character group $\hat G$ of the discrete group $G$ if for every finite subset $F$ of $G$ there is $x \in H$ such that $U x \perp V x$ for all $U, V$ from $F$.